BadAtGithub/ecommerce-website/Readme.md

-# PixelCrafted Ecommerce Website
+# PixelCrafted.uk Studio Site

-PixelCrafted is a modern, responsive landing page for a digital branding studio.
+PixelCrafted.uk is a modern, responsive landing page for a studio that builds websites, logo systems, and business idea playbooks.
 It is built with semantic HTML, modern CSS, and a small amount of vanilla JavaScript for interactivity.

 ## Features

-- Hero section with clear calls-to-action
+- Hero section focused on websites, logos, and business idea consulting
-- Curated branding kit highlights and new arrivals grid
+- Signature service highlights and filterable package grid
 - Category filters with animated chip states
-- Interactive product cards and lightweight cart counter
+- Interactive package cards and lightweight cart counter
-- Newsletter signup experience with inline confirmation message
+- Project briefing form with inline confirmation message that references contact@pixelcrafted.uk
 - Mobile navigation with accessible toggle
 - Responsive layout that adapts from large desktop to mobile devices